ArthurSonzogni/chromiumos-platform2/power_manager/docs/power_buttons.md

 controlled by the presence of the `touch_centric_device` USE flag, which instructs [session_manager] to pass a `--force-tablet-power-button` command-line flag to Chrome.

-Chromebox- and Chromebase-style behavior is enabled by setting the `legacy_power_button` USE flag in a Portage overlay, which causes powerd's `legacy_power_button` pref to be set and the `--aura-legacy-power-button` flag to be passed to Chrome.

 [`chromeos::PowerManagerClient`]: https://source.chromium.org/chromium/chromium/src/+/HEAD:chromeos/dbus/power/power_manager_client.h
 [`ash::PowerButtonController`]: https://source.chromium.org/chromium/chromium/src/+/HEAD:ash/system/power/power_button_controller.h